Aynyuh/EdgeZipServer/README.md

 Library handles `TCustomEdgeBrowser.OnWebResourceRequested` request and loads files from ZIP archive you specified.

 ## What's next?
 Nothing, it's just proof-of-concept.
-For building amazing and advanced html-based UI use the great [HTML Component Library](https://delphihtmlcomponents.com/).
+For building really amazing and advanced html-based UI use the great [HTML Component Library](https://delphihtmlcomponents.com/).

 ## How to use
 * (optional) Make sure your dev environment is ready to use Chromium-based Edge WebView2 browser.
 Use Embarcadero guide [Using TEdgeBrowser Component and Changes to the TWebBrowser Component](https://docwiki.embarcadero.com/RADStudio/Alexandria/en/Using_TEdgeBrowser_Component_and_Changes_to_the_TWebBrowser_Component) as a start point.